 The book speaks of the resilience of the human spirit, dedication to family, and the love of freedom.

 The Book: Status Update

 Sales of the

-first second third print run are going well!
-Yes, the first and second printings sold out and the third print run is in house and available for ordering!
+first second third fourth print run are going well!
+Yes, the first and second printings sold out, the third is nearly gone, and the fourth print run is in house and available for ordering!

 |You can pay with a credit card - you do NOT have to have a PayPal account.
 Look for the other options on the right hand side of the next screen.